-Esther Warren, Theatre Technician
+Esther Warren, Theatre Tech

 Apple of Discord (2026, Chronic Insanity, Dir.
 Joe Strickland)